Rona (store): History

 In September 1939, Rona was founded as "Les Marchands en Quincaillerie" (The Merchants of Hardware), an alliance of independent Montreal-area hardware retailers who sought the buying power to bypass wholesalers and deal directly with manufacturers to get around a monopoly that threatened their ability to access supplies.
 Within two years they opened their first warehouse, and in 1946 held their first dealer show.

 On July 20, 1960, the Ro-Na name was adopted, named after Roland Dansereau and Napoleon Piotte, co-founders of Les Marchands en Quincaillerie.
-Ro-Na member stores begin adding the Ro-Na logo to identify themselves as members of the buying co-operative.
-M. Dansereau held controlling interest in the company until 1962, when M. Piotte and ten other dealers bought his shares and formed a true dealer co-operative, which they renamed Le Groupe RONA Inc.
+Ro-Na member stores began adding the Ro-Na logo to identify themselves as members of the buying co-operative.
+M. Dansereau held controlling interest in the company until 1962, when M. Piotte and ten other dealers bought his shares and formed a true dealer co-operative, which they renamed Le Groupe Rona Inc.

 In 1982, Rona purchased the assets of Botanix.
 In 1984, Rona created a purchasing alliance with Ontario-based Home Hardware Stores Ltd. through Alliance Rona Home Inc. In 1988, Rona merged with Dismat, another building materials company, to create Rona Dismat Group Inc. In 1990, Rona formed an alliance with Hardware Wholesalers, Inc. of Fort Wayne, Indiana.
-Appointment in 1992 of Robert Dutton as President and CEO of RONA.
-In 1997, ITM Entreprises S.A., a France-based group, invests $30 million in the Rona Dismat Group Inc. ITM became a shareholder and created a purchasing alliance with Rona.
+In 1992, Robert Dutton was appointed as President and CEO of Rona.
+In 1997, ITM Entreprises S.A., a France-based group, invested $30 million in the Rona Dismat Group Inc. ITM became a shareholder and created a purchasing alliance with Rona.

 In 1998, Rona stopped using the Le Quincailleur and Dismat names and introduced Rona L'express, Rona L'express Matériaux and Rona Le Rénovateur Régional.
 Rona also changed its name from Rona Dismat Group Inc. to Rona Inc. In 1999, Rona opened a new warehouse adjacent to its headquarters, measuring 654,000 square feet (ca. 6 ha), doubling its warehousing capacity.
 In the year 2000, Rona acquired Ontario-based Cashway Building Centres, with 66 stores.
 In the same year, Rona opened its online store on the rona.ca website.
 In 2001, Rona acquired 51 Revy Home and Garden (based in British Columbia), Revelstoke Home Centres (located in Western Canada) and Lansing Building Supply (based in North York, Ontario since 1951 and merged with Revelstoke in 1998) stores, thus owning many more stores in the Greater Toronto Area.

 In 2002, Rona closed a public offering consisting of a total offering of $150.1 million in common shares.
 Rona's common shares are traded on the Toronto Stock Exchange under the symbol "RON".
 In 2003, Rona acquired Réno-Dépôt Inc. from British Kingfisher plc, including The Building Box stores.
 Rona also opened its third large distribution centre in Calgary, Alberta.
 In 2004, Rona acquired Totem Building Supplies Limited, an Alberta company.
 Rona also joined the Air Miles Award Program the same year, allowing customers to gain Air Miles points while shopping at the store.
-Two TV shows sponsored by RONA, Rona Dream Home and Ma Maison Rona were released in 2004.
+Two TV shows sponsored by Rona, Rona Dream Home and Ma Maison Rona, were released in 2004.